jlam55555/dsa/README.md

 For a package to be runnable, we have to add a `main()` driver function in the `main.cpp` file of that directory.
 Otherwise, it cannot be run directly but it can be depended on from other packages.

+##### Package naming convention

+For well-known data structures or algorithms with a canonical name, the package can be named the same as the data structure/algorithm.
+For variants of algorithms or mixed algorithms, the package name can be the problem source and number, e.g., `lc_1239` for LeetCode #1239 or `pe_0015` for Project Euler #15.

+If a LeetCode problem (or other numbered problem) contains a well-known data structure/algorithm, the package may be named with either the canonical data structure/algorithm name or the numbered LeetCode style, or the package may be split into two packages.
+There is no set rule.

+The name style convention is `snake_case`.

 ---

 ### Data structures and algorithms